 Automorphisms of 3-manifolds

-In recent work with Carvalho, the ideas used for the classification of automorphisms of handlebodies and compression bodies are extended to classify, in a certain sense, the automorphisms of any compact 3-manifold (satisfying the Thurston Geometrization Conjecture).
+In work with Carvalho, the ideas used for the classification of automorphisms of handlebodies and compression bodies are extended to classify, in a certain sense, the automorphisms of any compact 3-manifold (satisfying the Thurston Geometrization Conjecture).
 The current form of the paper is not satisfactory, and we plan to revise it extensively before publishing.

 Automorphisms of 3-dimensional handlebodies and compression bodies, Topology 41 (2002) 363-410: Postscript file PDF file